omivrex/SQL-Executor/README.md

 PERFORMANCE DETAILS:
 - Page load time: 5.52s
   Speed was calculated using the Network tool in chrome dev console, under a Throttling of slow 3G and a hard refresh of the hosted version, this was done to test the worse case scenario for the app.
+Without throttling the page took 2.02s to load
   No optimization was done.